Automobile auxiliary power outlet: History

-In the United States, cigarette lighters started appearing as standard equipment in automobiles in 1925–1926.
+In the United States, cigarette lighters started appearing in 1925-1926 in some models.
+They were a standard feature by the 1950s.

 In 1928, the Connecticut Automotive Specialty Company (Casco) in Bridgeport patented its version of an automotive cigarette lighter, which used a cord and reel.
-In the reel-type lighters, the igniter unit was connected with a source of current by a cable which was wound on a spring drum so that the igniter unit and cable could be withdrawn from the socket and be used for lighting a cigar or cigarette.
+In the reel-type lighters, the igniter unit was connected with a source of current by a cable that was wound on a spring drum so that the igniter unit and cable could be withdrawn from the socket and be used for lighting a cigar or cigarette.
 As the removable plug was returned to the socket, the wires were reeled back into it.
 The circuit was closed either by pressing a button or removing the igniter from its socket.